Ángel Rojas (footballer, born 1985)

-Ángel Orlando Rojas Ortega (born April 10, 1985) is a Chilean footballer who plays for Deportes Recoleta as midfielder.
+Ángel Orlando Rojas Ortega (born April 10, 1985) is a Chilean former footballer who played as a midfielder.

 Career

 Rojas began his career in the youth system of Universidad de Chile before making his debut in the 2004 tournament.
 He won 2008 Apertura tournament with Everton, defeating Colo-Colo in the final.
 He joined Goiás Esporte Clube of the Campeonato Brasileiro Série A on December 3, 2009.
 Rojas returned to Universidad de Chile on June 11, 2010 and played in the semi-finals of Copa Libertadores 2010 and the second leg of the Chilean Tournament.
 He played on loan at Everton in the 2011 Apertura Tournament.